albilu/netbeansPython/README.md

     ![ebaed2b72b503dec7733d6698f3a0a72.png](_resources/ebaed2b72b503dec7733d6698f3a0a72.png)

 ## Next Features
-Here are list of features to come ordered by priority
+Here is list of features to come ordered by priority:
 - Debugger => TD: 30APR
 - Support Pytest framework
 - Profiler (inspire from the Spyder IDE one)